andreas-lehn/stm32/README.md

 Because a mircro controller has to react timely the design approach is different to classical IT software.
 In a command line tool there is a `main` function that reads some input, performs a function, makes some output and exits.
-In an application with a graphical user interface callback function are called whenever the user does something of relevance.
+In an application with a graphical user interface callback functions are called from the system whenever the user does something of relevance.
 These callback functions react to the user input a perform some tasks.

 An embedded system is designed differently:
-It has a hart beat and executes cyclically at every beat the same software all the time.
+It has a heart beat and executes cyclically at every beat the same software all the times.
 This is called _Rate Monotonic Scheduling_.
 Sometimes _Multi Rate Monotonic Scheduling_ is used, but that is a detail.